 Types of determinations or requests that cannot be reopened are as follows:

-We offer a peer-to-peer discussion with the Medical Director that made the pre-service determination.
+We offer a peer-to-peer discussion with the medical director that made the pre-service determination.
 Once a pre-service adverse determination has been made, Medicare does not allow the decision to be changed as a result of the peer-to-peer discussion.
-Any additional information received as a result of that post-decision discussion must be submitted as part of a Medicare reconsideration (appeal).
+You must submit any additional information from the post decision discussion if you want to submit a Medicare appeal.